Hearings in private and in public

 Written panel decisions

 All panel decisions from hearings and meetings are recorded in writing and published on our website.
-It is up to the panels to carefully consider what information should appear in the public decision.
 Sometimes, private information, including information about people’s health, or any details about children, will form an important part of the panel’s decision making.
 However, it will be extremely rare that it would be right for us to include this information in the published decision.

 For this reason, we sometimes need to produce two decision documents: one marked as public, which will be published, and one marked as private.
-Panel decisions are published on our website in accordance with our publication guidance5, and it is the panel’s responsibility to decide which information should form part of the public document, and which information should remain private.
-This may involve them having to make decisions about issues that come up during the course or a hearing.
+Panel decisions are published on our website in accordance with our publication guidance5, and it is the NMC's responsibility to decide which information should form part of the public document, and which information should remain private.

-It will often be obvious that information needs to be removed from the public decision document, for example where the case is about the nurse or midwife’s health.
+It will often be obvious that information needs to be removed from the public decision document, for example where the case is about the nurse, midwife, or nursing associate's health.
 At other times, other kinds of private information will need the panel to carry out a careful balancing exercise.
-The different factors are the need for transparent decision-making, protecting the interests of the various people involved in the case, including patients, service users, their families and loved ones, the nurse, midwife or nursing associate, and witnesses.
+The different factors are the need for transparent decision making, protecting the interests of the various people involved in the case, including patients, service users, their families and loved ones, the nurse, midwife or nursing associate, and witnesses.
 The panel may need to think carefully about whether people other than the nurse, midwife or nursing associate might be identified by us publishing particular details.